Topological Signals of Singularities in Ricci Flow: Results

 \subsection{Dimpled Sphere}

-The rotational solid in Fig.~\ref{fig:2DRotSolid} has the topology of $ S^{2} $ and the appearance of a ``dimpled'' sphere.
+The rotational solid in Figure~\ref{fig:2DRotSolid} has the topology of $ S^{2} $ and the appearance of a ``dimpled'' sphere.
 The dimpling is obtained by using a random number generator to modulate the initial radius of the solid so that $ r(\theta,0) $ is an interpolation function built over a table of angles and radii.
-Ricci flow uniformizes the curvature, transitioning the dimpled sphere to a more conventional--looking sphere which then shrinks to a round point.
-The triangulation is taken over a $ 50 \times 50 $ grid for 78 time indices.
+Ricci flow uniformizes the curvature, transitioning the dimpled sphere to a more conventional-looking sphere, which then shrinks to a round point.
+The triangulations are taken over $ N\theta = 15 $ and $ N\theta = 25 $ grids for 78 time indices.
+While finer triangulations can be considered, they result in significantly longer computational times to obtain the various distance measures.

-Figure \ref{fig:2DPersDia} features the lifespans $ d - b $ (death - birth) associated to the Betti numbers $ \beta_{0} $ and $ \beta_{1} $ versus time index $ t $.
-Initially, there are 12 finite lifespans and 1 infinite lifespan associated to the connected components and 12 distinct finite lifespans associated to the holes.
-This number decreases until, at time index 30000 ($ t=0.3 $), there is only one lifespan -- of length zero -- in the $ \beta_{0} $ table; this is the first and only time index in the evolution for which only one such lifespan is present.
-For the $ \beta_{1} $ table at this time index, there is only a single (distinct) finite interval, also of length zero.
+Figure \ref{fig:2DLifespans} features the lifespans $ d - b $ (death-birth) associated to the Betti number $ \beta_{0} $ versus time index $ t $ for the triangulations.
+For all time indices, the tables for connected components have a single infinite lifespan.
+Initially, the tables for connected components and holes have multiple finite lifespans.
+We plot these in Figure \ref{fig:CardinalityDS}.

+The numbers of lifespans decrease until, at time $ t=0.3 $ (time index 39 for the connected components), the $ N\theta = 15 $ and $ N\theta = 25 $ triangulations have no finite lifespans and only an infinite lifespan in their table for connected components.
+Therefore, they do not have any lifespans for their tables of holes.
+For a $ N\theta = 50 $ triangulation (not plotted), the table of connected components has two~finite lifespans, of length essentially zero.
+The table of holes at this time index also has two lifespans: one of length essentially zero and another of negligible length.
 In comparing this with the lifespans measured at the first time index, we find that the lifespans have decreased by three orders of magnitude for $ \beta_{0} $ and two orders of magnitude for $ \beta_{1} $.
-The interpretation is that the scalar curvature throughout the solid has become uniform and begun its collapse.
-After this, the number of lifespans increases until, at the end of the evolution (when our RF algorithm stiffens), we have 17 finite lifespans and 1 infinite lifespan for the connected components and 17 distinct lifespans for the holes.
+These findings suggest that at the scale of resolution for the coarser triangulation, the reduced complex does not generate any noise in the process of increasing the filtration parameter.
+Geometrically, the interpretation is that the scalar curvature throughout the solid has become uniform (numerically) and begun its collapse.